Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 - Family, friends, and personal support systems

 Moving to St. Thomas meant starting from zero professionally AND spiritually.
 No one knew who I was, what I had accomplished, or what value I could bring to the community.
-I had to rebuild everything - my professional identity, my network, my reputation, my faith community, and my sense of belonging.
+I had to rebuild everything.

 The Reality of Starting Over in Paradise